• Online Degree Explore Bachelor’s & Master’s degrees

 1. Note the date.
 Document the date you are sending the letter.
 The date line is usually in between your address and the address to which you are sending the letter.
 2. Include your name and address.
 It is standard practice to begin with your name and address at the top of your cover letter.

-21. 5 Short Cover Letter Examples (+How to Write)
+21. 5 Short Cover Letter Examples (And How to Write Your Own)

 How to write a short cover letter for a job application.
 To write an effective short cover letter, you need to summarize your relevant experience, skill set, and achievements as quickly as possible.
 Follow these tips to create a brief cover letter that wins over hiring managers.
 1. Don't use this overused opening line

-25. Accountant Cover Letter Example and Template for 2023
+25. Project Manager Cover Letter Example and Template: Craft a Perfect